likicv/usysml-test-cases/README.md

 - \*.sysml -- contains the test case SysML v2 textual notation
 - \*.output -- contains the test case output (in the uSysML output notation explained below)
-- \*.ipynb -- Jupyter notebook with test case parsed in the SysML v2 Pilot Implementation
+- \*.ipynb -- Jupyter notebook with test case parsed by the SysML v2 Pilot Implementation

-Each uSysML Test Case is associated with a unique number identifier (Test Case ID) that allows it to be referenced subsequently.
+Each uSysML Test Case is associated with a unique identifier (Test Case ID) that allows it to be referenced subsequently.
 The Test Case ID is given in the test case title, as well as a short description of the test case and the spiral.
-The spiral refers to the uSysML version as per the above table, and this shows the scope that the test case refers to;
-for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.
+The spiral refers to the uSysML version as per the above table, and this shows the scope that the test case refers to (for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented, as per the table above).

 Each test case is structured into the following sections:
 - Title -- a short title of the Test Case together with the number identifier